wang-q/intspan/README.md

     -V, --version    Print version information

 SUBCOMMANDS:
-    combine     Combine multiple sets of runlists in a yaml file compare     Compare 1 YAML file against others convert     Convert runlist file to ranges file cover       Output covers on chromosomes
+    combine     Combine multiple sets of runlists in a json file compare     Compare one JSON file against others convert     Convert runlist file to ranges file cover       Output covers on chromosomes
     coverage    Output minimum or detailed depth of coverage on chromosomes genome      Convert chr.size to runlists
-    gff         Convert gff3 to covers on chromosomes help        Print this message or the help of the given subcommand(s) merge       Merge runlist yaml files
+    gff         Convert gff3 to covers on chromosomes help        Print this message or the help of the given subcommand(s) merge       Merge runlist json files
-    some        Extract some records from a runlist yaml file span        Operate spans in a YAML file split       Split a runlist yaml file
+    some        Extract some records from a runlist json file span        Operate spans in a JSON file split       Split a runlist json file
     stat        Coverage on chromosomes for runlists
-    statop      Coverage on chromosomes for one YAML crossed another
+    statop      Coverage on chromosomes for one JSON crossed another

 ```